 Section 102(a) of the Copyright Act says that copyright subsists when a work is "fixed in any tangible medium of expression, now known or later developed, from which [it] can be perceived, reproduced, or otherwise communicated, either directly or indirectly with the aid of a machine or device."
 Section 101 adds that fixation takes place when it is "sufficiently permanent or stable to permit it to be perceived, reproduced, or otherwise communicated for a period of more than transitory duration."
 The objects in which a work is fixed are important enough to have their own names.
-They are copies - unless the work is a sound recording that is not part of an audiovisual work, in which case they are phonorecords.100 The sheet music of a song is a copy; a vinyl record of a band playing the song is a phonorecord; a DVD of a movie with that 99.
-17 U.S.C. § 102(a).
+They are copies-unless the work is a sound recording that is not part of an audiovisual work, in which case they are phonorecords.85 The sheet music of a song is a copy; a vinyl record of a band playing the song is a phonorecord; a DVD of a movie with that band's version of the song on the soundtrack is a copy.86